mgarces/marco_garces_cc/index.md

 [^1]:Conditions may apply

-[^2]:Disclaimer: Any opinion, idea or text, is my responsability and not in any way affiliated to AWS.
+[^2]:Disclaimer: Any opinion, idea or text on this site, are my own and not in any way affiliated to Amazon Web Services.